 What’s really cool is that Keras in R now has an interface to AI Platform (fka Cloud ML) in Google Cloud Platform.
 You do some trial-and-error on your computer and once you’re good to go, you can submit your job with a couple lines of code.

-– Part 1: Installing and Debugging
+- Part 1: Using Keras in R: Installing and Debugging

-– Part 2: Training a basic model
+- Part 2: Using Keras in R: Training a model

-– Part 3: Hypertuning a model
+- Part 3: Using Keras in R: Hypertuning a model

 Just to be clear: you need a working project in Google Cloud.
 You can get a free $300 to spend if you’ve never registered for an account.
 If that’s done, go to AI Platform in the GCP menu and follow the instructions to enable this component.
 If you got that set up, you can proceed to the rest of this blog.

 There is a compatibility issue with R versions > 3.5.
 If you see the following error in the logs of your job, it means you use R version 3.6.0 on your local computer.
 This version uses a non-backward compatible way of saving RDS files.
 Once this RDS file is uploaded to AI Platform, it’s unreadable, since version 3.5.0 is used in there.

 cannot read workspace version 3 written by R 3.6.0; need R 3.5.0 or newer

 The replica master 0 exited with a non-zero status of 1.

 What I recommend from this point onward is:

 The next thing you should do is install Google Cloud SDK.
 I managed to use my existing installation, but R was not able to use it.
 So I reinstalled the Google Cloud SDK through Rstudio.